pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--february-5-2021.md

 ### Price?

 The price of the masterclass is € 300,- per person .
 As soon as your subscription is approved, you will be send a payment link.
 Your seat is secured after paying the full amount.
+Prices are excluding VAT.

 ### Cancellation policy